-Change Order - A document (WV-35 for formal procurements or an Agency Purchase order, WV-88, or TEAM generated purchase order for agency delegated purchases) which is used when it becomes necessary to amend, clarify, change or cancel purchasing documents issued by the Purchasing Division.
+Change Order - A document which is used when it becomes necessary to amend, clarify, change or cancel purchasing documents issued by the Purchasing Division.

-Commodity - Supplies, materials, equipment, contractual services and any other articles or things used by or furnished to a department, agency or institution of state government.
+Commodity - Supplies, materials, equipment, services and any other articles or things used by or furnished to a department, agency or institution of state government.